Chip in to support Josh

 Second, with appropriate local community engagement, we must invest in critical industries with good jobs–like semiconductor manufacturing, 5G deployment, and clean energy–here in Upstate New York.
 Other countries are investing in research, development, and manufacturing, and America must not only keep pace but set it.
 That’s why Josh will support legislation that provides federal funding to improve American competitiveness, invest in innovation, and create the jobs of the future right here at home.
 That includes:

-- passage of the U.S. Competition & Innovation Act and companion legislation, which would revive domestic semiconductor manufacturing after years of ceding ground to Asia;
+- passage of the U.S. Competition & Innovation Act and companion legislation (with appropriate amendments to condition investments on labor support) which would revive domestic semiconductor manufacturing after years of ceding ground to Asia;

 - the U.S. Energy Department’s full implementation of the recently enacted Battery Material Processing Program, which could make Upstate New York the new frontier in green energy storage; and